Assemble a Project Team: Clinical Data-sharing

 Educate team members, then determine current workload

 - Next, assess the current workload devoted to sharing clinical information by fax, phone, and mail.
 Ask everyone to come up with a "gut check" estimate of the volume of work they perform and the resources they expend on this work.
-Have them review these message logs(1 page DOC) for information to include in the estimate.
+Have them review these message logs(0 bytes) for information to include in the estimate.

 - If you want specific data instead of an estimate, ask everyone to use the logs above to record the needed information, or create your own log template.

-- After the first meeting, establish the team's work plan using this form(1 page DOC) or one you develop.
+- After the first meeting, establish the team's work plan using this form(0 bytes) or one you develop.
 Get feedback from the team before finalizing.

 Approach other practices